Hattie Lloyd 20/01/19

 Trust us when we say it’s actually a really nice place for a walk.

 Free to visit, the cemetery’s open year-round – and despite the macabre setting, it’s not remotely creepy.
 Spanning 72 acres, including two conservation areas, the place is filled with birdsong and wildlife.
-Against an industrial backdrop of canals, railways and gasholders, it’s almost like an eclectic, al fresco gallery of striking Victorian sculpture.
+Against an industrial backdrop of canals and railways, it’s almost like an eclectic, al fresco gallery of striking Victorian sculpture.

-Kensal Green Cemetery has two chapels; one originally built for Church of England burials, and the other for ‘Dissenters’ (everyone else).
-The first is a Grade I listed building, and sits on top of one of the few catacombs in London.
-Every Sunday, The Friends of Kensal Green Cemetery run intimate tours into the crypts, taking you past 200 year old graves and the (still-working) Victorian coffin lift.
+Kensal Green Cemetery has two chapels; one originally built for Church of England burials, now a Grade I listed building, and the other for ‘Dissenters’ (everyone else).
+The latter sits on top of a small catacomb – one of the few remaining in London – and every Sunday The Friends of Kensal Green Cemetery run intimate tours into the crypt.

 If you take the tour, though, you’ll hear the lesser-known tales of Philmore ‘Boots’ Davidson, who brought the steel drum to Britain; John St. John Long, a quack doctor who claimed to treat tuberculosis (until he died of tuberculosis); Walter Clopton Wingfield, the man who first thought of playing tennis on grass; and Princess Sophia, daughter of George III, who supposedly fell from grace by having an illegitimate child and later became a spy in Kensington Palace.